 - Amundsen zealously optimised the sealing of the cans with kerosene so that it would not evaporate during the long wait for it to be recovered and burned.

 - Amundsen choose expedition members for their skills with skiing and dog handling over reputation or education.
 Realising that it was easier to teach an athlete how to measure sun height than teaching an academic how to ski.
 Or maybe just acknowledging that it was more important to get to the pole first than to produce any “scientific results”.

-- Running a daily competition to guess today’s temperature, gently encouraging every member of the expedition to get up and out of the tent before breakfast for a dose of sunlight and reflection to cure bad morning mood.
+- Running a daily competition to guess today’s temperature.
+Thus gently encouraging every member of the expedition to get up and out of the tent before breakfast for a dose of sunlight and reflection to cure bad morning mood.

 The book led me down a rabbit hole of fascination with the golden age of polar exploration, culminating with this year’s visit to the Fram Museum in Oslo.

-Also fascinating is that Roald Amundsen didn’t settle down and live happily ever after, rich and famous after winning the race, but kept pursuing new expeditions until the one he didn’t return from.
+Also fascinating is that Roald Amundsen didn’t settle down and live happily ever after, rich and famous after winning the race.
+Instead he pursued new expeditions until the one he didn’t return from.
 Robert Scott was the better story teller of the two.

 There is still a war going on in Ukraine.
 The war will not be over any time soon.
 Unfathomable destruction and suffering is happening right now as imperialist Russia attempts to unroll 70+ years of world order.
 Aggression must be met by force.
 Our belief in humanity must prevail.
 Russia must be defeated.

-By personal recommendation from the front line, one way to support Ukraine — just a few clicks away — is Come Back Alive, an organization that supports the Armed Forces of Ukraine through financing defence initiatives.
+By personal recommendation from the front line, one way to support Ukraine is Come Back Alive, an organization that supports the Armed Forces of Ukraine through financing defence initiatives.
 Other choices at Stand For Ukraine.

 * Agile makes sense when there is a compelling purpose, otherwise it’s just smoke and mirrors.